Jammersplit/Randy.js/README.md

 Returns a random integer from `1` up to the passed number of `sides`, including this number (`6` by default).
 Identical to `randomIntBetween(1, sides, true)`.

+`sides` should be a positive integer.
+Negative values will be inverted.
+Float values will be rounded to the next lowest integer larger than `0`.

 ```javascript
 //repeat something once or up to 10 times
 let repetitions = diceRoll(10);